vgrankin/phalcon_jwt_restapi_demo/README.md

     - copy "IPAddress" value to clipboard: "172.19.0.2" for example
     - go to project's config/config.php and replace "172.19.0.2" with your value (this is for the mongodb to allow your connection)

+* in case you are on Windows and you have a problem when php container restarts over and over, probably in this case the error is caused due to git usage which (by default) automatically converts LF to CRLF.
+Status of the container will be something like this: "STATUS Restarting (127) Less than a second ago".
+The error will be something like this:
+  "/opt/docker/provision/entrypoint.d/fix-permissions.sh: line 2: $'\r': command not found".
+This means we need to go to docker/app/bin/fix-permissions.sh on Windows (directory to which you cloned this repo) and to use Notepad++ (or other editor you prefer) to replace CRLF to LF (Edit -> EOL Conversion -> Unix LF).
+After that you may want to stop/remove all containers for this project, delete images and run "docker-compose build" again, then "docker-compose up -d".
+Now everything should work correctly.

 - run "docker-compose down" to stop containers when you finish your work
 * additionally look at documentation for the docker-phalcon version of a framework package: https://phalconphp.com/en/download/docker